dev-ardi/auto-wordle/README.md

 # auto-wordle
-Helps you solve wordle games
+Helps you solve wordle games.

+The ux is really bad right now